422A Bryan Hall

 B.A. (summa cum laude), Miami University, 1973

 Ms. Dove was U.S. Poet Laureate from 1993-1995 and Special Consultant in Poetry for the Library of Congress bicentennial in 1999/2000; she served as the Poet Laureate of Virginia from 2004-2006.
 She received the 1987 Pulitzer Prize in poetry for her book Thomas and Beulah.
 Her other books of poetry include Collected Poems 1974-2004, Sonata Mulattica, American Smooth, On the Bus with Rosa Parks, Mother Love, Grace Notes, Museum, The Yellow House on the Corner and Selected Poems; she has also published a collection of stories, Fifth Sunday, a novel, Through the Ivory Gate, a collection of her Poet Laureate lectures, The Poet's World, and a verse drama, The Darker Face of the Earth, which had its premiere at the Oregon Shakespeare Festival in 1996 and was produced at the Kennedy Center and the Royal National Theatre, among others.
 Her song cycle Seven For Luck was set to music by John Williams and premiered at Tanglewood in 1998, and the following year she collaborated with John Williams and Steven Spielberg on "America's Millennium."
 She also edited the seminal anthologies Best American Poetry 2000 and The Penguin Anthology of Twentieth-Century American Poetry (2011).
-Ms. Dove has received, in addition to 27 honorary doctorates and a number of other honors and awards, both Library Lion and Literary Lion citations from the New York Public Library, a Fund for New American Plays Award from the Kennedy Center, the 1996 Heinz Award in the Arts, the 1996 National Humanities Medal from President Bill Clinton, the 1997 Barnes & Noble Writers for Writers Award, the 1997 Sara Lee Frontrunner Award, the 2001 Duke Ellington Lifetime Achievement Award in the Literary Arts, the 2003 Emily Couric Leadership Award, the 2006 Common Wealth Award for Distinguished Service, the 2007 Chubb Fellowship at Yale University, the 2008 Library of Virginia Lifetime Achievement Award, the 2009 Fulbright Lifetime Achievement Medal, the 2009 International Capri Award, the 2010 Ambassador Award from the Oklahoma Center for Poets and Writers, the 2010 Ohioana Award and the 2010 Hurston/Wright Legacy Award for Sonata Mulattica, the 2011 National Medal of Arts from President Barack Obama, the 2014 Furious Flower Lifetime Achievement Award at James Madison University, the 2014 Carole Weinstein Prize of the Library of Virginia, the 2015 Poetry and People International Prize in Guangdong, China, the 2016 Stone Award for Lifetime Achievement at Oregon State University, the 2017 Harold Washington Literary Award and, also in 2017, the inaugural U.S. Presidential Scholars Award from the Presidential Scholars Foundation (which she received together with fellow 1970 presidential and national merit scholar Merrick Garland).
+Ms. Dove has received, in addition to 28 honorary doctorates and a number of other honors and awards, both Library Lion and Literary Lion citations from the New York Public Library, a Fund for New American Plays Award from the Kennedy Center, the 1996 Heinz Award in the Arts, the 1996 National Humanities Medal from President Bill Clinton, the 1997 Barnes & Noble Writers for Writers Award, the 1997 Sara Lee Frontrunner Award, the 2001 Duke Ellington Lifetime Achievement Award in the Literary Arts, the 2003 Emily Couric Leadership Award, the 2006 Common Wealth Award for Distinguished Service, the 2007 Chubb Fellowship at Yale University, the 2008 Library of Virginia Lifetime Achievement Award, the 2009 Fulbright Lifetime Achievement Medal, the 2009 International Capri Award, the 2010 Ambassador Award from the Oklahoma Center for Poets and Writers, the 2010 Ohioana Award and the 2010 Hurston/Wright Legacy Award for Sonata Mulattica, the 2011 National Medal of Arts from President Barack Obama, the 2014 Furious Flower Lifetime Achievement Award at James Madison University, the 2014 Carole Weinstein Prize of the Library of Virginia, the 2015 Poetry and People International Prize in Guangdong, China, the 2016 Stone Award for Lifetime Achievement at Oregon State University, the 2017 Harold Washington Literary Award and, also in 2017, the inaugural U.S. Presidential Scholars Award from the Presidential Scholars Foundation (which she received together with fellow 1970 presidential and national merit scholar Merrick Garland).
 She was the 2013 commencement speaker at Emory University and the 2016 commencement speaker at the University of Virginia; in 2018 she delivered the commencement address at Smith College.
 Besides serving on the boards of numerous organizations, she was president of the Associated Writing Programs (AWP) from 1986 to 1987, a senator of Phi Beta Kappa from 1994 to 2000, and a chancellor of the Academy of American Poets from 2005 to 2012.
 She is a member of PEN America, the American Philosophical Society, the American Academy of Arts and Sciences, the American Academy of Arts and Letters and the Fellowship of Southern Writers.
+Currently she serves as poetry editor of The New York Times Magazine.

 --see also www.people.virginia.edu/~rfd4b/